 Fairfax County defines a mobile self-storage unit as a “Temporary Portable Storage Container” and Permit is NOT required, however there are many limitations regarding to classification and use of the storage unit.

 Montgomery County defines mobile storage container as a “Portable Storage Container.”
-Permit is required for temporary placement of PODS within the right-of-way or on a county road.
+Permit is required for temporary placement of PODS within the right of way or on a county road.

-Permit is NOT required if placement does not need a Right-of-Way placement for example: owner’s private property, outside of the limits of the public right of way like driveway, lawn, yard, etc. Requirements are very similar to the permitting required for the placement of construction dumpsters on roadways.
+Permit is NOT required if placement does not need a right-of-way placement for example: owner’s private property, outside of the limits of the public right of way like driveway, lawn, yard, etc. Requirements are very similar to the permitting required for the placement of construction dumpsters on roadways.

 General information regarding Portable Storage Containers in the County Right-of-Way and on County Roads is available here.
 Additional information can be found on Montgomery County 311 Informational page available here and Department of Permitting Services detailed info available here.

 We’re here to help you every step of the way.
-We can be as involved in your storage endeavor as you want, whether you simply would like us to drop off and pick up your portable storage unit or you want us to pack and load everything on your behalf.
+We can be as involved in your storage endeavor as you want, whether you would like us to simply drop off and pick up your portable storage unit or you want us to pack and load everything on your behalf.
 This flexibility makes storage easy!

 Each of our storage units measures 7’ high by 5’ wide by 7’ deep and holds about 150 to 180 cubic feet.

 Then, our storage methods are unique.
 Rather than “self” solutions where storage units are accessible to everyone, our portable units are stacked and stored in a warehouse.
-This “portable vault” system is economical, safe, secure, and costs less than self-storage.
+This “portable vault” system is economical, safe, and secure, and it costs less than self-storage.